Cardinal beat ASU 38-14 in Pac-12 title gamePosted: Updated:

 Stanford (11-2) raced out to a big lead Sept.
 21 in its first game with Arizona State this season and had its way with the Sun Devils again early in the rematch, going up 28-7 early in the second quarter.
-Tyler Gaffney, as he has most of the season, did most of the damage, running for 133 yards and three first-half touchdowns.
+Gaffney, as he has most of the season, did most of the damage, scoring on a 69-yard run on the Cardinal's second play and a pair of 1-yard runs.

 The Cardinal consistently gouged Arizona State's defense for big plays all night, racking up 517 yards, including 240 on the ground.